adwiens/loopback-connector-solr/README.md

 A [Solr](http://lucene.apache.org/solr/) CRUD connector in TypeScript for [loopback](http://github.com/strongloop/loopback) forked from [Timo](https://github.com/timosaikkonen/loopback-connector-solr)

+## To build

+A build script transpiles the TypeScript into JS using tsc.
+To run it, use the command:

+    npm run-script build

 ## Tips

 0. Install in your Loopback node project with "npm i adwiens/loopback-connector-solr --save"